 BART's new vehicle procurement project currently underway will replace the existing fleet of 669 legacy cars to 775 Fleet of the Future (FOTF) new cars.
 BART has since purchased an additional 225 cars for the FOTF project.
 The new cars have been continuously being rolled out since 2018.
 CPUC staff have been reviewing test records prior to approval for each car during the procurement project through the Safety Certification Process (SCP).
-As of January 2021, CPUC staff have approved 287 new cars after final acceptance testing by BART and the new cars are operating in revenue service.
+As of January 2022, CPUC staff have approved 297 new cars after final acceptance testing by BART and the new cars are operating in revenue service.
 Due to the project being behind schedule, the final assembly and test facility is being moved to Pittsburg, California from Plattsburg, New York.
 BART and the vendor believe moving the final assembly and test facility location will have a positive effect on the production schedule by eliminating two weeks of travel per car and will give BART a more hands-on approach with the vehicle production.
 BART is safety certifying the cars in accordance with the SCP, approved by the Commission in Resolution ST-150 (3/22/2013).

 Currently, the FOTF project has been experiencing service reliability issues such as flattened wheels during rainy days and vehicle loss of communication with wayside automatic train control equipment, occasionally requiring resets during revenue service.
 This has resulted in a higher frequency of service to address the flat spots on wheels, and the communications losses require the train to notify the control center and undergo a system reboot lasting up to 10 minutes, delaying service on the system.
-BART has halted the receipt of further FOTF vehicles until the service reliability issues are resolved by the FOTF vendor.
-Reliability issues are estimated to be completed by spring or early summer of 2021.
+BART halted the receipt of further FOTF vehicles on January 8, 2021, until the service reliability issues were resolved by the FOTF vendor, Alstom.
+Reliability issues were analyzed by Alstom and the BART project team and were sufficiently addressed according to BART so that they resumed accepting vehicles on February 2, 2022.

-BART Upgraded Communications Based Train Control
+BART Communications Based Train Control Upgrade